Ivan Provenzale, born 1982. I’m into design, stories, and ultra trail running.

 Former frog, Fjord, (design director at) MING Labs.
 I’ve called home Milano, Venezia, Berlin, Istanbul, München, Praha, Amsterdam, NYC.

-I think of my days up here as continuous research on how design could help fragile contexts.
+I think of my days here as continuous research on how design could help fragile contexts.
 With this in mind:

 .
 I do (service and) systemic design work, plus mentoring, with selected partners;